-The Organist: Fugues, Fatherhood, and a Fragile Mind was published by the University of Regina Press in January 2019.
-For information about the background to the book, including sound recordings and photographs of Harry Abley, please click on HARRY ABLEY at the top of this page.
+The Organist: Fugues, Fatherhood, and a Fragile Mind was published by the University of Regina Press in 2019.
+A paperback edition is appearing in June 2020.
+To learn about the background to the book, including sound recordings and photographs of Harry Abley, please click on HARRY ABLEY at the top of this page.

-Here are some more comments about the book by four distinguished Canadian writers.
+Here are some comments about the book by four distinguished Canadian writers.

 Ronald Wright, author of A Scientific Romance and A Short History of Progress: